 Writing this in August of 2022, COVID-19 is likely only one of the things you’re currently worried about—what with an impending climate doomsday scenario, ongoing global conflicts, and spiraling inflation, you’d be crazy not to be worried, right?
 Who is thinking about pleasure when it seems like the whole planet is on fire?

-Here’s why you’re likely dealing with increased libido, and some reasons why it can and will come back someday.
+Here’s why you’re likely dealing with decreased libido, and some reasons why it can and will come back someday.

 It’s stress (obviously).

 Modern life, huh?
 What with the dual pressures of career and personal fulfillment, student debt, an nigh-on-unaffordable housing market and the inability to ever really be unreachable,

 It should come as no surprise that stress and sex do not make good bedfellows.
 Especially prolonged stress, which we’ve all been experiencing since early 2020 when this whole pandemic thing began.
 During times of stress, your body produces more cortisol (the “stress hormone”) that floods your body and brain with glucose.
 Cortisol gets produced in large amounts during times of “fight or flight,” as it can stimulate tissue repair in the event of an injury suffered during a tense or fearful moment.
 However, during times of prolonged stress, our bodies keep secreting cortisol into our systems, which interacts poorly with our libidinal systems.